spences10/scottspence.com/copy/uses.md

 - Microsoft [Visual Studio Code] with [Sarah Drasner]'s awesome [Night Owl] 🦉 theme
 - Terminal of choice is [Windows Terminal].
+Check out the video on [making a custom config] or [read the post].
 - [Victor Mono] font for both text editor and terminal.

 ### Desktop Apps

 - I use OBS ([Open Broadcaster Software]) for recording some coding sessions.
+- Restream for livestreams.
-- For light video editing I use [Shotcut]
+- For light video editing I use [Shotcut], I'm currently evaluating Camtasia.

 ---